infobip-community/restaurant-reservations-demo/README.md

 export default oauthService;
 ```

-4. Wrap your app in our AuthProvider, send the value of the service you created in step 3
+4. Wrap your app in our AuthProvider, and send the value of the service you created in step 3

 ```js
  const AppWithOauth = () => (